Hawaii COVID-19 Test Requirements

 Presently, proof of vaccination is not a recognized exemption to the Hawaii travel quarantine.
 The state continues to evaluate the latest science and will inform travelers of any new exemptions as those decisions are made.

-'Spring' 2021 (or later) has been proposed for Hawaii "vaccination passport" travel to begin
+A statewide vaccination rate of 60% has been proposed for Hawaii "vaccination passport" travel to begin

-In mid-December 2020, we initially received word that Lieutenant Governor Josh Green, who is both a physician and is in charge of Hawaii's Safe Travels program had indicated that he would ask the governor to approve travel both trans-Pacific and interisland for anyone who has had a COVID vaccination (both doses when applicable) without further requirements starting sometime in early-to-mid 2021.
+In mid-December 2020, we initially received word that Lieutenant Governor Josh Green, who is both a physician and is in charge of Hawaii's Safe Travels program had indicated that he would ask the governor to approve travel both trans-Pacific and interisland for anyone who has had a COVID vaccination (both doses when applicable) without further requirements starting sometime in mid-2021.

 We'll continue to monitor this developing story closely and we'll post updates here and on our Hawaii COVID-19 Vaccination page.